xboot/xfel/README.md

 sudo apt install libusb-1.0-0-dev
 ```

-The just type `make` at the root directory, you will see a binary program.
+Then just type `make` at the root directory, you will see a binary program.

 ```shell
 cd xfel